pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

 | [Transformations](#transformations) | Yes | No |
 | [Import Code from other IaC Tools](#converting) | Yes | No |

 Getting started with Pulumi is easy.
 If you have experience with Terraform and already have HCL, you can convert it to Pulumi.
-Follow our [Converting Terraform HCL to Pulumi](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/#converting-terraform-hcl-to-pulumi) guide.
+Follow our comprehensive guides in our [Migration Hub](/blog/migration-hub/) to use our [self-service migration tools](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/) or work with our [Expert Services teams](/contact?form=tf-migration) that can help you with migration and training.
+As part of Pulumi Enterprise and Business Critical Editions, [Terraform workspace migrations](/blog/tf-migration-offer) are bundled as part of the onboarding process.

 If you would like a reference on Terraform terminology or command equivalents in Pulumi, see [Terminology and Command Equivalence](/docs/concepts/vs/terraform/terminology/) table.
 If you would like to see how other Pulumi customers have migrated from Terraform to Pulumi, see the [Atlassian case study](/case-studies/atlassian/) and the [Green Park Sports case study](/case-studies/greenpark-sports/).
 If you would like to deploy a simple program, follow our Get Started guide:

 {{< get-started >}}